 ✔ Emerging Technologies and Trends

-Technology has also improved the ways in which well water safety and management is used.
+Technology has also improved how well water safety and management are used.

 Real-time management of water quality, automatic filters, and sound methods of sustainable groundwater recharge assist residents in managing safer wells and efficient systems.